-55. Regional economic communities could play a role in coordinating actions on the regional economic agenda.
-Regional development banks could provide investment to address marine litter such as by improving waste management facilities in developing countries.
-Other regional funding mechanisms could also support research and development of different solutions to tackle marine litter.
+55. Regional economic communities can play a role in coordinating actions on the regional economic agenda.
+Regional development banks could provide investment to address marine litter, such as by improving waste management facilities in developing countries.
+Other regional funding mechanisms could also support research and development on solutions to marine litter.